Bahrain Financial Harbour

 Bahrain Financial Harbour (مرفأ البحرين المالي, commonly abbreviated as BFH) is a waterfront commercial development project located on the northern shore of Manama, the capital city of Bahrain.
 Costing $1.5 billion and covering an area of 380,000 square metres, the two main Harbour Towers were officially opened in May 2007.
-As a result of the Great Recession, the project suffered numerous delays for much of the next decade before construction finally resumed in 2016.
+It is now completed and is considered a beacon of engineering and design.

 Overview

 The commercial complex is located on the northern shoreline of Manama, adjacent to the King Faisal Highway which links Manama to Saudi Arabia via the King Fahd Causeway.
 The majority of the project, like the nearby Bahrain Bay, is being constructed on reclaimed land on the former site of the Manama pier.

 Construction of the Bahrain Financial Harbour started in 2003 and the two main Harbour Towers were completed in May 2007.
 However, construction of the rest of the project including the Bahrain Performance Centre, residential Diamond Tower and Villamar apartment buildings was delayed largely due to the Great Recession.

 The BFH project consists of multiple construction phases such as: